wvuweb/hammer/README.md

 Hammer is a theme development tool for the [CleanSlate](http://cleanslate.wvu.edu/ "CleanSlate") CMS template rendering engine.
 Hammer was created to help you iterate quickly on themes and template markup.
 Hammer is  NOT for content creation.

-Hammer is similar to [Mock Builder v2](https://github.com/wvuweb/mock_builder "Mock Builder v2") for [Slate](http://slatecms.wvu.edu/ "Slate"), but has many differences due to the many differences in [CleanSlate](http://cleanslate.wvu.edu/ "CleanSlate").
+Hammer is similar to [Mock Builder v2](https://github.com/wvuweb/mock_builder "Mock Builder v2") for [Slate](http://slatecms.wvu.edu/ "Slate"), but has many differences due to the different architecture of [CleanSlate](http://cleanslate.wvu.edu/ "CleanSlate").
 If you are familiar with [Mock Builder v2](https://github.com/wvuweb/mock_builder "Mock Builder v2") you should be able to quickly get up and running with Hammer.

 ###Dependencies